 - 5.1 There may be a small number of cases where, although the value / duration of the fraud would normally results in prosecution, there are extenuating circumstances.
-In these exceptional cases, an alternative to prosecution will be considered. - 5.2 To provide transparency in the decision making process, such cases will be brought to the attention of the Deputy Director of Corporate Finance by the Internal Audit contractor for approval.
-The Deputy Director of Corporate Finance will review any advice provided by the Head of Legal Services and consult further as appropriate.
-The ultimate decision on whether or not to prosecute rests with the Head of Legal Services.
+In these exceptional cases, an alternative to prosecution will be considered. - 5.2 To provide transparency in the decision making process, such cases will be brought to the attention of the Tri-Borough Director of Audit and Fraud and the Head of Legal and Democratic Services by the Internal Audit contractor for approval.
+The decision on whether or not to prosecute rests with the Head of Legal and Democratic Services.